All Collections

 What should I not use Maple for?

-Maple doctors can help with many medical concerns.
-If you are not sure if your request is appropriate for online care, simply submit the request anyways — our doctors will decline the request and direct you to in-person care if they feel it’s necessary.
+Maple licensed providers can help with many medical concerns.
+If you are unsure if your request is appropriate for online care, submit it anyway — our licensed providers will decline the request and direct you to in-person care if they feel it’s necessary.

-There are some requests that Maple doctors can’t support:
+There are some requests that Maple licensed providers can’t support:

 • Maple is not intended for medical emergencies.
 If you believe you are experiencing an emergency, please call 911 or proceed to your nearest emergency room.

-• Our physicians cannot legally prescribe narcotics or controlled medications on Maple.
-Other medications can be prescribed on Maple (at the doctor’s discretion).
+• Our Canadian-licensed providers cannot legally prescribe narcotics or controlled medications on Maple.
+Other medications can be prescribed on Maple (at the provider's discretion).

-• Our physicians do not complete Workplace Safety and Insurance Board (WSIB) or specialized disability forms that require an in-person consultation.
-Other forms, such as for insurance or school absence, can be completed at the doctor's discretion.
-Please mention that you require an external form in the consultation request to ensure that you match with a doctor willing to meet your needs.
+• Our physicians do not complete Workplace Safety and Insurance Board (WSIB) or specialized disability forms requiring in-person consultation.
+Other forms, such as for insurance or school absence, can be completed at the licensed provider's discretion.
+Please mention that you require an external form in the consultation request to ensure that you match with a licensed provider willing to meet your needs.

 • Our physicians cannot provide specialized tests such as CT scans or MRIs.
 Under the mandate of regulatory colleges across Canada, referring physicians must be able to provide follow-up on these referrals or tests.
 You can get a requisition on Maple for basic lab tests, such as blood work.